unforswearing/applescript/README.md

 Applescript
 ============

-This repository serves as a collection/library of personal applescripts.
-In creating this library, I wanted to make these scripts universal rather than application specific, however many of the were created to meet a specific need, and might not be universally applicable to your useage.

-Please reach out if you need help reworking any of these scripts for your project.
+This repository serves as a collection of Applescript snippets that can be used individually or part of a larger project.
+Many of these snippets were written as I was learning to use Applescript, and may not represent the best method of undertaking a particular task.
+Feel free to open an issue or pull request if you find that any of these files do not work for you.

 Copies of this repository exist at [Github](https://github.com/unforswearing/applescript ), [Gitlab](https://gitlab.com/unforswearing/applescript), and [my personal site](https://unforswearing.com/applescript)
 <BR><BR>